-Peri-urban settlement is associated with urbanization in many cities around the world.
-The Nigerian urban centres are faced with rapid growth and development, which contribute to land use change (Fabiyi, 2006).
-The explosive nature of urbanization, resulting in unplanned and uncontrolled growth of large cities has had dramatic negative effects on urban dwellers and their environment (Masakazu, 2003).
-The spatial expansion of Minna began with the advent of rail line in 1905 and further consolidation by the introduction of town planning in 1910 (Sanusi, 2006).
+Urbanization and Peri-urban Peri-urban settlement is associated with urbanization in many cities around Peri-urban settlement is associated with urbanization in many cities around Peri-urban settlement is associated with urbanization in many cities around Peri-urban settlement is associated Peri-urban settlement is assoc the world.
+The Nigerian distribute to land use change (Fabiyi, 2006) and development, which contribute to land use change (Fabiyi, 2006).
+The development, which controlled development, which controlled explosive nature of urbanization, resulting in unplanned and uncontrolled explosive nature base had dramatic negative effects on urban dramatic negative. growth of large cities has had dramatic negative effects on urban dwellers and growth of large clues has had all their environment (Masakazu, 2003).
+The spatial expansion of Minna began their environment (Carall line in 1905 and further consolidation) with the advent of rail line in 1905 and further consolidation by the introduction of town planning in 1910 (Sanusi, 2006).
 Since then, Minna has grown and developed into a modern city.
 The most vivid evidence of the growth could be seen at the urban fringe with the large and rapidly growing informal and squatter settlements at the peripheral areas (Popoola, 2015).
-The chronological order of urbanization process in Minna is presented in Table 1.
+The chronological order of urbanization process in Minna is presented in